pndkr/mlisp/README.md

 	(print (twice 9))  ; prints '18'

-Since lambdas are first-class values, they can be passed as arguments to other lambdas or returned by them.
+Since lambdas are first-class values, and actually just lists, they can be passed as arguments to other lambdas or returned by them.
 The user can use this property to create solutions like the following one:

 	(def double-op (fn (op n)
 	  (op n n)))